sern-handler/website/docs/guide/walkthrough/plugins.md

 # Plugins

-As of now, modules seem a little underwhelming.
-It appears that sern doesn't have all the features of a standard handler, which manages permissions, categorizes, cool-downs, publishes application commands, role permissions, etc. Many important parts that manage access and help streamline command creation to make are apparently absent.
+<p>As of now, modules seem a little underwhelming.
+It appears that sern doesn't have all the features of a standard handler,
+which manages permissions, categorizes, cool-downs, publishes application commands, role permissions, etc.</p>

+<p>Many important parts that manage access and help streamline command creation to make are apparently absent.
-Below is an example of an event plugin, one of the types of plugins.
+Below is an example of an event plugin, one of the types of plugins.</p>

 Typescript:
 ```typescript